hydraulic-software/conveyor/guidebook/docs/configs/windows.md

   # Windows specific inputs.
   inputs = [ ... ]

-  # Controls whether a terminal window appears on startup.
+  # Make a terminal window appear on startup.
-  console = false
+  console = true

-  # What online update style to use.
-  updates = background

-  # Options related to the Windows installer.
-  installer {
   # Which theme should be used for the installer UI.
-    theme = dark
+  installer.theme = dark
-  }

-  # Whether to sign the EXE/DLL files or not (true/false).
-  sign = ${app.sign}
 }
 ```